 Now, I have deliberately stopped at number twelve.
 Tetractys symbol contains ten dots, and for this reason, it is often related to the decimal system.
 However, we do know that ancient civilizations, such as Sumerians and Babylonians, had their system based around the number twelve.
 For this reason, today there are twelve constellations, twelve hours on a clock, and twelve musical intervals.

 But we must not forget that it was precisely Pythagoras who “invented” the musical intervals.
-Indeed, the year has twelve months, and during this time there are four seasons that flow one into another, lasting three months each.
+Indeed, the year has twelve months, and during this time four seasons flow one into another, lasting three months each.
 We could say that the law of Tetractys repeats four times during this period – creating a perfect harmony between the macro and microcosmos.
 The circle then repeats itself.
-Therefore, we can say that the laws of Tetractys can apply to the signs of Zodiac as well.
+Therefore, we can say that the laws of Tetractys can apply to the signs of the Zodiac as well.

 Allowing for the process to repeat four times, we get the harmony between the two systems – the ancient Babylonian and the modern decimal.
-The number 13 is unlucky as it is out of the circle of creation – it represents the chaos and nothingness.
+The number 13 is unlucky as it is out of the circle of creation – it represents chaos and nothingness.

 Tetractys and mantra OM